catalogfi/garden.js/docs/docs/home/basics/guides/WbtcWbtc.md

-11. Click on "Claim BTC" on the desitnation chain.
+11. Click on "Claim BTC" on the destination chain.
 ![step 11](../../images/guide-wbtc-wbtc-11.png)